 What is a Road Defect and How Can it Cause an Accident?

 Road defects are issues with any part of a road, street, highway, or construction site that do not meet the standards of what would be considered a safe roadway.
-A road defect result from poor infrastructure maintenance, poor road conditions, or poor logistical planning.
+A road defect results from poor infrastructure maintenance, poor road conditions, or poor logistical planning.
 Road defects that result from poor maintenance can include damage to roads, streets, guard rails, or construction sites that pose dangers to motorists.

-Road defects lead to accidents because these defects pose safety hazards to motorists.
+Road defects lead to accidents because they pose as safety hazards to motorists.
 If a stop sign is overgrown with vegetation because of a lack of proper maintenance, a driver may miss the sign and cause a serious accident.
 An inadequately installed, broken, or missing guardrail could mean that a car slipping on an icy spot takes a plunge over a bridge.
 Many serious accidents can happen as a result of poor road maintenance or a flaw in the road’s design.

 Types of Common Defects on North Carolina Roads